Your adventure starts with a reliable private pick-up service: your personal guide and a driver of a private van take you to your hotel.

 The Three Gorges Dam is possibly the most debated construction project in the world, go and see for yourself this colossal achievement of human effort.

 After the visit, our guide will take you to airport in Yichang for your flight to Shanghai.
+After arrival in Shanghai, meet your local guide at the airport arrival hall, and transfer to your hotel by private van and driver.

 Yuyuan Garden in Shanghai’s Old Quarter is a stunning vast complex; it is said that its creation ruined the Ming Dynasty family who created it.
 The Yuyuan Market in the adjoining streets is a shopper’s delight; we challenge you not to want to buy anything here.